Dompu

 Dompu is a town and the administrative centre of the Dompu Regency, located in the eastern part of the island of Sumbawa, in central Indonesia's province of West Nusa Tenggara.
-It is the third largest town on the island of Sumbawa, with a population of 49,854 at the 2010 Census, which by the 2020 Census had grown to 54,987.
-It is connected by provincial road to Bima and Sape.
+It is the third largest town on the island of Sumbawa, with a district population of 49,854 at the 2010 Census, which by the 2020 Census had grown to 54,987; the official estimate as at mid 2024 was 58,304.

+It is connected by provincial roads to Bima and Sape to the east.

+Villages

+The district comprises 15 villages - 6 urban kelurahan (listed first in the table) and 9 rural desa.
+These are tabulated below with their areas and their populations in mid 2023.

+However, the western section of the Dompu urban area lies outside Dompu District in adjoining Woja District; the three urban kelurahan of Woja District contiguous with Dompu (Montabaru, Kandai II and Simpasai) cover 15.85 km2 and in mid 2023 had a combined population of 22,511; their inclusion would see Dompu as the second-largest urban area on Sumbawa island.
+For completness, the eleven rural villages (desa) in Woja District are included in the table below.

 History

 Dompu (or Dompo) was once one of the four sultanates on the island of Sumbawa.

 Geography

 The city is located in the middle part of eastern section of the Sumbawa island.

 Climate

 Dompu has a tropical savanna climate (Aw) with moderate to little rainfall from May to October and heavy rainfall from November to April.

 Administration

 The town is divided into 16 communities (kelurahan).